 - Economics, Finance, & Analytics

-Ultra Vires Definition
+How is Ultra Vires Used?

 The doctrine of ultra vires is a constituent of corporate law that governs all contracts entered into by a company.
-As such, any contract that is beyond the scope of the companys corporate powers is deemed illegal.
+As such, any contract that is beyond the scope of the company's corporate powers is deemed illegal.
 Ultra vires is the opposite of intra vires (Latin for Within the powers).

-A companys officers and directors might sometimes lead the organization to engage in activities that are clear violations of their authority or power as outlined in the constituting or vesting instrument.
+A company's officers and directors might sometimes lead the organization to engage in activities that are clear violations of their authority or power as outlined in the constituting or vesting instrument.
 Such a violation constitutes ultra vires and may lead to legal proceedings against the company or its directors.

-- The doctrine of ultra vires is applicable to all powers created by a contract or statute, irrespective of whether they are express or implied.
+The doctrine of ultra vires is applicable to all powers created by a contract or statute, irrespective of whether they are express or implied.

-- Ultra vires may not be used by the company or any third party as justification for invalidating a contract.
+Ultra vires may not be used by the company or any third party as justification for invalidating a contract.

-- Any action of the directors of a company that amounts to ultra vires often has severe repercussions for the shareholders of the company.
+Any action of the directors of a company that amounts to ultra vires often has severe repercussions for the shareholders of the company.
 As such, shareholders often initiate lawsuits against individual directors since the directors of a company are personally liable for its corporate actions.

-- Shareholders cannot ratify an ultra vires transaction.
+No. Shareholders cannot ratify an ultra vires transaction.

-- It is possible for any member of the company to initiate an injunction against the company to prevent it from engaging in any ultra vires activities.
+It is possible for any member of the company to initiate an injunction against the company to prevent it from engaging in any ultra vires activities.

 Advantages of the Doctrine of Ultra Vires